Subject Lead - Mr Colin Bryant, 01805 623531 Ext. 221 or email@example.com

-- Teach a rock to think – What is artificial intelligence and how do we use / rely on it every day without realising it.
+- How to make intelligence.
+What is artificial intelligence and how do we use / rely on it every day without realising it?

 - Computing Ethics – Intellectual property, GDPR law and the computer misuse act are a few of the ethical and legal concerns we will investigate during this topic.

-- Bad Image – A media focused topic where pupils will develop a media product that raises awareness of an ethical issue that was studied in the previous topic.
+- Bad Image – A media focused topic where pupils will develop a media product that raises awareness of an ethical issue.

-- Programing a Text Adventure Game – Students will develop python programming skills building up to producing a text-based adventure game that they plan, write and program.
+- Programming a Text Adventure Game – Develop python programming skills to produce a text-based adventure game that pupils research, plan, write and program.

-In OCR Cambridge National Level 1 & 2 in Creative iMedia, we look at the media industry and how various products are produced, taking a close look at pre-production skills, planning and reviewing as well as creating final pieces.
-The course involves 3 pieces of coursework and a final exam and allows pupils to use their creativity and understanding of media to produce digital graphics, develop photography skills and create a comic.
+In OCR Cambridge National Level 2 in Creative iMedia, we look at the media industry and how various products are produced, taking a close look at pre-production skills, planning and reviewing as well as creating final pieces.
+The course involves 2 pieces of coursework and a final exam and allows pupils to use their creativity and understanding of media to produce digital graphics, create a comic and more.

 Outside of lessons